dragonflyoss/console/CONTRIBUTING.md

 ### 3. Creating a mock from a collection

-Create a mock server under the collection: Select the corresponding collection, click the three dots on the right, click mock collection, Or you can also create a mock server based on the postman official website [example](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/ ).
+Create a mock server under the collection: Select the corresponding collection, click the three dots on the right, click mock collection, Or you can refer to the postman official website  [demo example](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/ )  to create a simulated server..

  ![](/docs/images/contributing/postman-mock-collection.png)